honeyeyo/UGB/README.md

 # PongHub

-PongHub is a VR ping-pong game built by MagnusLab which you can quickly build an ESport game that gets people together in VR using the Oculus Social Platform API.
+PongHub is a VR table tennis game built by MagnusLab which you can quickly build an ESport game that gets people together in VR using the Oculus Social Platform API.

-Based off Meta's [Ultimate Glove Ball](https://github.com/oculus-samples/Unity-UltimateGloveBall) project, we have adapted the functionalities for ping-pong gameplay context.
+Based off Meta's [Ultimate Glove Ball](https://github.com/oculus-samples/Unity-UltimateGloveBall) project, we have adapted the functionalities for table tennis gameplay context.
 We also demonstrate how VR games can have asymmetric experiences.
 In this project we have players and spectators.

-This codebase is available both as a reference and as a template for multiplayer VR ping-pong games.
+This codebase is available both as a reference and as a template for multiplayer VR table tennis games.

 See the [CONTRIBUTING](./CONTRIBUTING.md) file for how to help out.